September is upon us, can you feel the crisp coolness in the air?

 Most of these will be totally legitimate, and you may even find some great deals or useful knowledge about your own financial future.
 But beware -- scam artists are fully aware of the opportunities this season provides and may try and entangle you in one of their games.

 Make sure you always ask for verification, identification, or otherwise when handling your money this fall.

-For many people living in Houston, Texas or Longview, Texas, the fall is all about fun at home with family and friends.
+For many people, the fall is all about fun at home with family and friends.
 Not only are there lots of great holidays just over the horizon (Thanksgiving, hooray!), but plenty of weekends spent watching football!

 The only problem with these events is their cost.
 You may be inclined to spend lots of money on hearty meals, savory snacks, and tasty beverages each and every weekend, then splurge on the big holidays.

 Doing this can seriously wreck your monthly budget goals, so be sure to always ask anyone else in attendance to contribute as much as possible to make the days of merriment that much more enjoyable.

 One of our favorite money-saving tips and ideas is to match your menu to the season.
 Choose recipes that use ingredients you can find everywhere in the fall, such as apples, pumpkins, and root vegetables.
 Any produce that's plentiful costs a lot less.

 You can save money this fall by taking advantage of back-to-school sales and Black Friday blowouts.
 Wait to buy big-ticket items until these sales, and you could pay hundreds of dollars less.